andybluntish/Static-Site/README.md

 The project structure is setup to serve files from the `/public` directory, for compatibility with the [Pow](http://pow.cx) development web server.

+## Compatibility

+Normalize.css and the included CSS modules use features supported in the major modern browsers, and IE 8.
+Support for IE 7 and below is not intended.

 ## Usage

 1. Clone the repo.
 2. Run `guard`.
 3. Profit.